rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 number.
 Since it can parse a variety of numbers, we need to give Rust a hint as to the exact type of number we want.
 Hence, `let guess: u32`.
 The colon (`:`) after `guess` tells Rust we’re going to annotate its type. `u32` is an unsigned, thirty-two bit integer.
-Rust has [a number of built-in number types][number], but we’ve chosen `u32`.
+Rust has a number of built-in number types, but we’ve chosen `u32`.
 It’s a good default choice for a small positive number.
+You'll see the other number types in Chapter XX.

 [parse]: ../std/primitive.str.html#method.parse
-[number]: primitive-types.html#numeric-types

 Just like `read_line()`, our call to `parse()` could cause an error.
 What if our string contained `A👍%`?
 There’d be no way to convert that to a number.
 As